San Francisco Ferry Building Shops: Where to Find the Best Local Food & Gifts

 Carmel Honey Company

-This Company began as a homework assignment for a young man named Jake in 5th grade and developed into a thriving business for this young entrepreneur.
-Now in College, he tends to his bees in Monterey County, supplying natural honey to his retail pop up in the Ferry Building and several other California locations.
+This company began as a homework assignment for a young man named Jake in 5th grade and developed into a thriving business for this young entrepreneur.
+Now in college, he tends to his bees in Monterey County, supplying small batch natural honey to his retail pop up in the Ferry Building and several other California locations.

-Carmel Honey Company offers a variety of honeys from Wildflower to Orange Blossom and Sage.
-In addition, Real Raw Honeycomb is available alongside a variety of honey-kissed products including Honey Macadamia Nut Caramel Corn, Beeswax Bath & Beauty Products, and even Sweet Honey Dog Treats.
+Carmel Honey Company offers a variety of small batch honeys from Wildflower to Orange Blossom and Sage.
+In addition, real raw honeycomb is available alongside a variety of honey-kissed products including Honey Macadamia Nut Caramel Corn, Beeswax Bath & Beauty Products, and even Sweet Honey Dog Treats.

 Village Market

-Village Market is filled with gourmet products from around the world and showcases a collection of products sourced exclusively from local purveyors.
+Village Market, a specialty shop and gourmet market, is filled with gourmet food from around the world and showcases a collection of locally made products sourced exclusively from local purveyors.
 Shelves are packed with everything today’s chef needs in a kitchen from condiments to spice blends, canned fish to jams, and teas to towels, all produced locally in the Bay Area.

 Dandelion Chocolate